Take 15% off a Leesa Mattress. Use Code: SLEEPFOUNDATION

 The Leesa Hybrid and the Leesa Legend offer the advantages of a hybrid construction, with more bounce and improved airflow compared to the all-foam models.
 The Leesa Hybrid comes at an entry-level price point, while the Legend would be considered more of a luxury mattress.

 Loom & Leaf has just one mattress, but customers have two firmness levels to choose from.
-The mattress is a luxury memory foam mattress with an elegant high profile.
+The mattress is a luxury memory foam mattress with a high profile.
 Although it does weigh more than the average all-foam mattress, the Loom & Leaf comes with free White Glove delivery, so there is no need to worry about the initial installation.

 The basic layout of a mattress consists of two distinct sections, the comfort layers and the support core.
 The comfort and durability of the mattress are further determined by the specific materials and composition of each section.